dsnezhkov/zombieant/README.md

 ##### 0x2:B: Embedding Interpeters

-We want interpreters for speed, but also for a sometimes great deal of refleciton EDR might get blind unraveling the call chain to a verified IoC.
+We want interpreters for speed, but also sometimes for a great deal of reflection EDR might get blind unraveling the call chain to a verified IoC.

-So we "evade into reflection and back", sort of as a side benefit to our dynamic code prototyping.
+So, we "evade into reflection and back", sort of as a side benefit to our dynamic code prototyping.

 Code discussion / demo
 `invoke_lua.c`: